jenciso/blog/content/post/recovery-admin-password-for-grafana.md

 ## Intro

 Sometimes you need to enter in your grafana system, but for some reason, you lost your admin password.
-If are you using sqlite as backend storage?
-Then following these steps:
+If you've been using `sqlite` as your grafana backend storage, the following these steps:

 * In your local machine, install the sqlite3 package